softwarespot/jquery-handlebars/README.md

 ## How to install

-If you use bower, then just copy and paste the following command to the shell window. (**Note:** jQuery-handlebars was already taken)
+If you use bower, then just copy and paste the following command to the shell window. (**Note:** jQuery-handlebars was already taken so I had to opt for 2)
 ```shell
 	bower install jquery-handlarbars2
 ```